 Students research and design a scale model of a complete hypothetical tribal museum.
 The student designs the museum facility demonstrating the functions and needs of exhibitions, collections, and administration.
 In addition, students will prepare a supplemental notebook that addresses all areas of museum administration, responsibilities, and budget.
+This course fulfills upper-level Museum Studies electives requirements.
 (Prerequisite: Museum Studies students with third-year standing or above)